1.1 Root of the Word ‘Plagiarism’

 Source: The above information has been taken from http://pages.turnitin. com/plagiarism_spectrum.html

-3. Types of Plagiarism, Identified by University of New South Wales (UNSW)
+3. Types of Plagiarism, Identified by the University of New South Wales (UNSW)

-“University of New South Wales” mentions different types of plagiarism that have been presented in Table 3.
+“University of New South Wales” mentions different types of plagiarism presented in Table 3.

 Table 3

-Types of plagiarism identified by University of New South Wales
+Types of plagiarism identified by the University of New South Wales

 S.N. | Type | Description |